 Install the printer driver during the connection procedure.

-Select a printer from the list of offered printers.
+Select a printer from the list.
 If the required printer is not in the list, install the driver from a disk.
-Normally, the printer comes with an installation CD.
-If you do not have the manufacturer's installation CD, you can download the printer driver from the Internet (for example, from the manufacturer's website).
+Normally, printers come with an installation CD.
+If you do not have the manufacturer's installation CD, you can download a driver for your printer from the Internet (for example, from the manufacturer's website).
 Download the driver, unpack it to a folder on your hard drive and then specify the path to the driver.

 Then go to Windows Settings.
 Make sure that the printer has been installed in the 'Devices' menu in the 'Printers and scanners' section.